-- a) Referral confirms that the student may be eligible for Referral and that the requirements have been determined. - b) The purpose of the Referral is to allow a student who has failed a module or modules at the first attempt, or after repeat assessment, to have the opportunity to achieve the credit required to complete that stage and make normal progress, or satisfy the credit requirements for an award, without having to repeat the module(s) in full.

-- c) The Referral shall take the form of assessment(s) determined by the Module Assessment Board for failed assessment artefacts within the module.
+- 8.6.7.1 Referral confirms that the student may be eligible for Referral and that the requirements have been determined. - 8.6.7.2 The purpose of the Referral is to allow a student who has failed a module or modules at the first attempt to have the opportunity to achieve the credit requirements for an award - 8.6.7.3 The Referral shall take the form of assessment(s) determined by the Module Assessment Board for failed assessment artefacts within the module.
 The student shall be deemed to have failed an assessment artefact in any failed module if they have not achieved a mark of 40% in the artefact.
-The Module Assessment Board may prescribe either a single re-assessment task that allows the student to demonstrate achievement of the module's learning outcome or assessments arising from the failed assessment components. - d) The Referral Artefact may take place before the Module Assessment Board meets.
-In this case both marks will be taken to the Module Assessment Board and any mark achieved in the original work will be considered by both the Module Assessment Board and the Board of Examiners (particularly in regard to compensation) before the second mark is considered. - e) The student shall be deemed to have failed an assessment artefact in any failed module if they have not achieved a mark of 40% in the artefact. - f) The University Academic Contact on the authority of Academic Council, and in liaison with the Partner Academic Contact, shall fix the dates by which Referrals must be completed.
+The Module Assessment Board may prescribe either a single reassessment task that allows the student to demonstrate achievement of the module's learning outcome or assessments arising from the failed assessment components. - 8.6.7.4 The Referral may take place before the Module Assessment Board meets.
+In this case both marks will be taken to the Module Assessment Board and any mark achieved in the original work will be considered by both the Module Assessment Board and the Board of Examiners (particularly in regard to compensation and the volume of Referral allowed) before the second mark is considered.
+Students must be clearly warned that the decisions of the Board of Examiners may mean that any work undertaken before the referral period proves to be redundant, and the Board of Examiners may choose, to compensate the student in a module which has not been passed or may exclude a student.

+- 8.6.7.5 The University Contact on the authority of Academic Council, and in liaison with the Partner Institution Academic Contact, shall fix the dates by which Referrals must be completed.
 Student will not be able to undertake a Referral after the expiry of the dates for Referrals.
-When prescribing the Referrals period(s)s, the University Academic Contact shall be mindful of the dates and duration of the fixed period/s prescribe for 'Home' University courses and align it where possible - g) The Referrals will be marked with the artefact mark capped at the pass mark of the module.
+When prescribing the Referrals period(s)s, the University Contact shall be mindful of the dates and duration of the fixed period/s prescribe for 'Home' University courses and align it where possible. - 8.6.7.6 The Referrals will be marked with the artefact mark capped at the pass mark of the module.
 The overall module mark will be recalculated with the capped Referral marks but the overall module mark will not be capped.
 That mark shall be annotated on the transcript with the legend "Passed after Second Assessment".
-Where the Module Assessment Board has prescribed a single reassessment task that allows the student to demonstrate achievement of the module's learning outcome, the capped Referral mark will be used for all the failed assessment artefacts.
+Where the Module Assessment Board has prescribed a single re-assessment task that allows the student to demonstrate achievement of the module's learning outcome, the capped Referral mark will be used for all the failed assessment artefacts. - 8.6.7.7 The Board of Examiners shall exclude a student who has failed one or more modules after Referrals.